agahgnango/hack-deng/README.md

     cd OnlineCourseData
     ```
 3. Explore the data directories and use the files as needed for your analysis or research.
+4. Run the setup script using Azure CLI
+    ```./provision_resources.sh

 ## Contributing